inducer/pytato/doc/design.rst

 - Tags *must not* carry semantic information; i.e. a computation must have the same result even if all tags are stripped.

-- Tags *may* carry information related to efficient execution.
+- Tags *may* carry information related to efficient execution, i.e. it is permissible that evaluation of the expression is inefficient (even impractically so) without taking the information in the tags into account.

 - Tags *should* be descriptive, not prescriptive.